August 1st - Sonoma Valley, California

 action in the "pits".
 There isn't an award that Kenny hasn't received in his 25+ year racing career.
 He won Championships in both Funny Car and Top Fuel

 Dragster.
-He also won in Nascar and the Indy racing circuit.
-He was the first to break the 300mph mark in a Funny Car, and changed the rules of Funny Car
+He also won, as a team owner, in Nascar and the Indy racing circuit.
+He was the first to break the 300mph mark in a Funny Car, and changed the

-racing with his 1987 car that was nicknamed "The Batmobile".
-We should be in for a great year with two great teams with award winning drivers in the two Top
+rules of Funny Car racing with his 1987 car that was nicknamed "The Batmobile".
+We should be in for a great year with two great teams with award winning

-Fuel categories.
+drivers in the two Top Fuel categories.
 Brandon will remain being sponsored by Budweiser, and Monster Energy Drink will be Kenny's main sponsor.
-We can hardly wait for the new
+We can

-season to start.
+hardly wait for the new season to start.

 Rich is ready to race!